 For example, within the State of Georgia, there is a 4.0% sales tax that is paid to the state, but each county and jurisdiction can charge an additional sales tax.
 As a result, most people making a purchase in Georgia pay sales tax between 6.0% to 8.9% depending on where you make the purchase.
 You will pay more or less in taxes depending on where you make a particular purchase.

-In many states, a fraternal organization is required to follow the rules and pay sales tax just like any other consumer or business making a purchase.
-Again, the State of Georgia provides some limited sales tax exemptions for very specialized charitable organizations, but fraternities and sororities are not one of them.
+In many states, fraternities, sororities, clubs, associations, etc. are required to follow the rules and pay sales tax just like any other consumer or business making a purchase.
+Again, the State of Georgia provides some limited sales tax exemptions for very specialized charitable organizations, but fraternities, sororities, clubs, etc. are not one of them.

 The State of Connecticut specifically calls out fraternal organizations as not being exempt from sales tax.
 California also specifically mentions fraternal organizations, and explains sales tax must be paid for most purchases.